EthanDGee/multiprocessed-resolution-theorem-prover/docs/report.typ

 )
 === Interpreting Results

-As expected in the earlier stages, single threaded performance had the lead in the earlier stages, this is due to the far higher time in initial set up and overhead.
-But as complexity increases the multithreaded outperforms the single threaded in performance, notably coming to a near tie at a complexity of 25.
+As expected in the earlier stages, single-threaded performance had the lead in the earlier stages.
+This is due to the far higher time in initial setup and overhead.
+But as complexity increases, the multithreaded outperforms the single-threaded in performance, notably coming to a near tie at a complexity of 25.

-The interesting thing that I didn't expect is that the multithreadeds improvement over the doesn't level off at around 16x that comes from the dividing of labor.
-Instead it continues past that point reaching an astonishing 70x improvement over base performance at a clause size of 125.
+The interesting thing that I didn't expect is that the multithreaded's improvement over the single-threaded doesn't level off at around 16x, which comes from the dividing of labor.
+Instead, it continues past that point, reaching an astonishing 70x improvement over base performance at a clause size of 125.
 This is likely due to a combination of things.
-This is likely primarily causes by the fact that `ProverThread`s go from the back of the pool to the front.
-So in addition to the perfromance benifit of splitting up the labor.
-They start their deductions focusing on resolving with previous resolvents.
-These are far more valuable calcaulations as the complexity of a set grows the likelihood that the solution is going to come from deeper resolvent also increases.
-Its also likley partially due to the tests themselves.
-The benchmark I created Is unwittingly very much focused on deeper levels of resolution.
+This is likely primarily caused by the fact that `ProverThread`s go from the back of the pool to the front.
+So in addition to the performance benefit of splitting up the labor, they start their deductions focusing on resolving with previous resolvents.
+These are far more valuable calculations; as the complexity of a set grows, the likelihood that the solution is going to come from deeper resolvents also increases.
+It's also likely partially due to the tests themselves.
+The benchmark I created is unwittingly very much focused on deeper levels of resolution.

 #figure(
   image("performance_improvement.png", width: 75%),
   caption: [Performance Improvement of Multi Threaded Resolver over Single Threaded Resolver], )

 == Future work

-- create simple reinforcement learning linear regression to optimize the parameters of the model for faster performance.
+The manual testing of different combinations of "hyperparameters" was extremely slow and manual, and I really feel like there is some real room for improvement.
+I also don't feel entirely confident in my final result; there are also a variety of other parameters I didn't explore, such as number of threads.
+This decision making under uncertainty combined with a definite target (runtime) seems like a strong candidate for a reinforcement learning model to optimize this process so that the resolver performs optimally under any set of clauses.

-- analyze performance across various number of cpus
+My benchmark wasn't as exhaustive as I'd like, and the worth of a system is dependent on its real world performance, so it would be extremely useful to expand my benchmarks to include some real world problems in addition to the `nSizedExample` approach.

-- Real world performance by using legitimate use cases as tests
+Finally, the use of a database for a locally computed resolution theorem prover might seem a little strange, and there's good reason for that.
+There aren't major reasons to do this when we are dealing with disjoint pools that are measured in the thousands.
+However, one purpose that it does provide is in building the framework for a much larger resolution theorem prover for more complex discoveries.
+This whole system essentially works as a prototype for a distributed, compute-based resolution theorem prover.

 == Conclusions